ztianai/d3-demo-1/README.md

-# jquery-demo
+# D3-demo
-An exploration of jQuery selection functionality
+An introductory activity for starting to work with D3.js